UTSCC09/project-verycoolproject/README.md

 ## Top 5 Technical Challenges:
 1. **Real-time Video Streaming:** Implementing live video streaming between multiple users

+2. **Live-Chat**:  Developing a live-chat system for users to message each other in, seeing live feedback from other users as well.
+This live-chat would be implemented for each "room", and all users in the room can access it.

+3. **Security**: Ensuring the security of users, as they will be live connected in the "room", as well as security for live-videos.

+4. **Cross-Platform Compatibility:** Ensuring the app works across both mobile (iOS and Android) as well as desktop.

-2. **Multiple Room**: Creating a "room" system for various different games to occur at the same time.
+5. **Multiple Rooms**: Creating a "room" system for various different games to occur at the same time.
 Each room are drop-in, available to those with the access code.
 The system should be able to support several rooms with users.

-3. **Live-Chat**:  Developing a live-chat system for users to message each other in, seeing live feedback from other users as well.
-This live-chat would be implemented for each "room", and all users in the room can access it.

-4. **Cross-Platform Compatibility:** Ensuring the app works across both mobile (iOS and Android) as well as desktop.

-5. **Security**: Ensuring the security of users, as they will be live connected in the "room", as well as security for live-videos.